4 signs you’re the target of a Ponzi scheme

 NO BAD YEARS

-Invest only with people who’ve had visibly bad years.
+Invest only in people who’ve had visibly bad years.
 Madoff claimed steady 10% – 12% returns for decades.
 Never happens.
-Even the high-quality investors, like Warren Buffett, have nasty years whose visibility demonstrates integrity.
+Even high-quality investors, like Warren Buffett, have nasty years whose visibility demonstrates integrity.
 The crooks at the back of Ponzi schemes monitor no terrible years.
 Stable, high returns lull knaves in, however, are the delusion.

 JARGON